[Online] Strength-Based Clinical Supervision

-In this training, Professional Counseling Supervisors will learn about and practice the principles of Positive Psychology in their application to Clinical Supervision.
+In this online training, professional counseling supervisors will learn about and practice the principles of Positive Psychology in their application to clinical supervision.
 We will develop and implement tools that are designed to bring out the best in supervisees.
 By capitalizing on supervisee strengths, participants will develop a repertoire of strength-based clinical supervision practices and teaching strategies.

 - Supervisor and supervisee strength-based attributes that correlate with increased well-being and long-term professional satisfaction in clinical supervision

 - A contrast between Eastern and Western approaches to learning, and ways of establishing a healthy working alliance for developing your supervision teaching skills

 - Specific strategies that increase resilience, optimism and efficacy in your clinical supervision relationships

 - Seeking and developing ‘positive deviance’ indicators of progress for supervisees

 - The impact of the ‘Positive Pygmalion’ effect, and the implications for clinical supervision